stevencurtis/SwiftCoding/IntrinsicContentSizeBasic/README.md

 ])
 ```

-print the `intrinsicContentSize` and frame of the simpleLabel:
+print the `intrinsicContentSize` and frame of the `simpleLabel`, which gives the following console output:
 ```swift
 simpleLabel frame: (111.5, 40.0, 97.5, 20.5)
 simpleLabel intrinsicContentSize: (97.5, 20.5)
 ```

 Now it would be tempting to think that all `UIView` subclasses have their size defined by the `intrinsicContentSize`, however that is not true.
-If we print out the frame and intrinsicContentSize of the view we get another couple of facts"
+If we print out the frame and `intrinsicContentSize` of the view we get another couple of facts:

 ```swift
 view frame: (0.0, 0.0, 320.0, 568.0)